victoriavivass/EconomicVoting_Analysis/README.md

 1. Economic evaluations are less ideologically biased during recessions.
 2. Economic voting diminishes in times of economic crises.

-The analysis uses **post-electoral survey data** from the *Centro de Investigaciones Sociológicas (CIS)*
-to explore how macroeconomic contexts affect voter accountability and ideological biases.
+The analysis uses **post-electoral survey data** from the *Centro de Investigaciones Sociológicas (CIS)* (Spanish Sociological Research Centre) to explore how macroeconomic contexts affect voter accountability and ideological biases.

 ---